2022 RHEST Projects

 Project Goal The goal of this project is to further develop a generalizable, target-independent, and standardized framework to reverse engineer FPGA bitstreams to detect Trojan circuits in third-party IPs.
 The student will leverage bitstream download and read-back capabilities available on FPGAs (IEEE Joint Test Action Group 1149.x compliant) to develop a technology-independent framework to load and extract programming data to and from FPGA bitstream files.
 Specifically, the student will enhance a logic-to-bitstream mapping flow to create an interconnected sea of Look Up Tables, which is correlated with the FPGA programming bit file.
 To map FPGA logic to bitstreams, the students will utilize binary patterns to systematically match portions of FPGA programmable logic fabric to the programming bit file.
 The students will also optimize the binary patterns to minimize the number of bitstream downloads required to reverse engineer key portions of FPGA logic.

-Project 3: Automatically Detecting Vulnerabilities in Source Code against Fault Injection Attacks
+Project 3: Detecting Vulnerabilities against Fault Injection Attacks

 Project Advisors: Drs.
-Nan Niu, Will Hawkins, and Boyang Wang
+Nan Niu and Boyang Wang

 Background.
 A fault injection attack (also referred to as glitch attack) is a physical attack on data and behavior of an embedded device by changing the voltage, temperature or electromagnetic radiation.
 For example, it takes one fault to change a Boolean value from 0 to 1 (or 1 to 0) to bypass secure boot, extract a secret key, or extract firmware from an embedded device.
 To mitigate fault injection attacks, one effective way at the software layer is to write secure code that is more robust against the attacks.
 For instance, Boolean values in an if statement (e.g., if (flag == 0)) can be easily modified by fault injection attacks while using non-trivial numerical values (e.g., if (flag == 0x3CA5)) can make the attacks more difficult.

 Project Goal.
-The goal of this project is to develop an automatic method to detect lines in C code that are vulnerable under fault injection attacks.
-The students will (1) study secure code patterns; (2) leverage static program analysis (e.g., control flow graph) and tools (e.g., ANTLR and Joern) to automatically identify vulnerabilities.
+The goal of this project is to develop an automatic method to detect lines in C code and assembly code that are vulnerable under fault injection attacks.
+The students will (1) study secure code patterns; (2) leverage static program analysis (e.g., control flow graph) and/or machine learning to automatically identify vulnerabilities.

 Project Advisor: Dr. Ranga Vemuri

-Project Advisors: Dr. Boyang Wang and Anca Ralescu
+Project Advisors: Drs.
+Boyang Wang and Anca Ralescu

 Project 6: Detection of Accelerated Aging Attacks on Integrated Circuits Using On-Chip Neuromorphic Computing